Identifying Systems with Symmetries using Equivariant Autoregressive Reservoir Computers: Introduction

 In the dynamic realm of computational science, reservoir computing has emerged as a formidable approach for system identification and dynamic modeling.
 Notably, this machine learning algorithm excels in processing information from dynamical systems using observed time-series data, primarily due to its minimal training data and computational resource requirements.
 Yet, the traditional reservoir computing model, reliant on randomly sampled matrices for its underlying recurrent neural network, faces challenges from the numerous metaparameters needing optimization.
 Recent strides, particularly in nonlinear vector autoregression (NVAR), have marked a significant evolution in reservoir computing by offering efficient alternatives requiring shorter training datasets and less training time \cite{Gauthier2021}.

+Despite advances, reservoir computing studies often lack integration between theoretical foundations, algorithmic strategies, and practical applications, often focusing on isolated components.
+Although reservoir computers (RC) provide distinct advantages over deep learning alternatives in time series analysis and system identification, particularly due to their inherently shallow architecture, which allows them to be viewed as a form of shallow neural network, their implementation often remains overly general.
+This lack of specificity hinders their adaptability to real-world applications, slowing their practical deployment in various domains \cite{Yan2024}.

-Building upon these advancements, this paper introduces an extended autoregressive reservoir computing strategy, tailored for modeling dynamic systems with inherent symmetries.
+This paper introduces an extended autoregressive reservoir computing strategy, tailored for modeling dynamic systems with inherent symmetries.
 Our work delves into the theoretical underpinnings and algorithmic strategies crucial for realizing these novel reservoir computing architectures.
 These architectures not only reflect linear and nonlinear autoregressive vector models but also incorporate symmetry-preserving equivariant matrix approximation methods, thereby offering a nuanced approach to equivariant system identification and modeling.
+Additionally, we present examples that demonstrate the practical implementation and effectiveness of our Equivariant Autoregressive Reservoir Computer (EARC) in real-world simulations.

 Our investigation presents as a main contribution: a strategy that bridges structured matrix approximation methods with the robustness of autoregressive models.
-This synergetic approach, detailed in Section \ref{sec:structured-approximation}, provides a reliable mathematical solution for identifying dynamic systems with symmetries accurately and efficiently.
+This joint approach, detailed in Section \ref{sec:structured-approximation}, provides a reliable mathematical solution for identifying dynamic systems with symmetries accurately and efficiently.

 A particularly exciting offshoot of our research is the development of a Python-based toolkit for equivariant reservoir computer model identification.
 This toolkit embodies the practical application of concepts discussed in Sections \ref{sec:structured-approximation} and \ref{sec:algorithm}, and is readily accessible for scholarly use.